 - Expensive

-Now we’ll focus on the best underground wire fences.
-Here are the top 5 choices:
+Now we’ll focus on the best in-ground, or underground, wire dog fences and share our top 5 choices.

 SportDOG Invisible Dog Fence System